iammunendrasingh/free-whatsapp-chat-widget/README.md

 # Free WhatsApp Chat Widget for Website

 The **Free WhatsApp Chat Widget Generator** allows website owners to create and customize a WhatsApp chat button and widget for their website in just three easy steps.
-The tool is available at [iframeweb.com](https://iframeweb.com/tools/free-whatsapp-chat-widget-for-website/).
+The tool is available at [iframeweb.com](https://iframeweb.com/tools/free-whatsapp-chat-widget-for-website/) or you can [visualize](https://iammunendrasingh.github.io/free-whatsapp-chat-widget/visualize) chat widget on your website just by providing your website URL..

 ## How It Works